Adapting your home: Access into and around your home

 There are two types of platform lifts:

-Short rise lifts can be used indoors or outdoors where there is a change in levels, for example at a front step or in a split-level hallway.
-They have a platform that is large enough to accommodate a wheelchair.
-They may be open, or enclosed on two or four sides.
+Short rise lifts can be used indoors or outdoors where there is a change in levels, such as at a front step or split-level hallway.
+They have a platform large enough to accommodate a wheelchair.
+They may be open or enclosed on two or four sides.
 These lifts move vertically and are useful for short rises.
-Some short rise lifts are able to carry both the wheelchair user and carer.
+Some short rise lifts can carry a wheelchair user and carer.

 When choosing a lift and which features best suits your needs, an individual assessment with an occupational therapist is strongly recommended.